tom-englert/ITweakMyBuild/README.md

 and finally turn on the task again, to verify that your code succeeds the static analysis.

-While you could solve this using several solution configurations, like "Debug", "DebugNoCA", etc.., using this approach has some odds:
+While you could solve this using several solution configurations, like "Debug", "DebugNoCA", etc.., using this approach has some disadvantages:

 - since you have to maintain all these configurations in every project, you will end up in the maintenence hell soon.
 - also switching between configurations in Visual Studio is a time consuming task, if you have more than a few projects.